-FHA Minimum Property Standards Checklist: What You Need To Know
+FHA Minimum Property Standards Checklist: What You Should Know

-When you move into a home, you have every right to expect it to be safe and ready for you to inhabit.
-To that end, borrowers and lenders both benefit from FHA minimum property standards.
+KEVIN GRAHAMWhen you move into a home, you have every right to expect it to be safe and ready for you to inhabit.
+To that end, borrowers and lenders both benefit from the Federal Housing Administration (FHA) minimum property standards.
 While some are pretty basic, having these spelled out sets a minimum livability standard.
-Let’s give you the lowdown.

 The FHA’s minimum property standards cover three requirements:

-These criteria are meant to protect those buying a home with an FHA loan.
+These criteria are meant to protect home buyers who are purchasing a home with an FHA loan.
 They ensure that properties are move-in ready, meaning they meet a minimum standard for livability.

 Although the focus of this article is FHA minimum property standards, it’s important to note that there are very similar guidelines for other government-funded mortgages, including VA loans.